Quaim/Capstone_Django_Project/README.md

 🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑-END OF NOTES (to be deleted)

-To follow best practice, wireframes were developed for mobile, tablet, and desktop sizes.
+To follow best practice, wireframes were developed for mobile  and desktop sizes.
 I've used [Balsamiq](https://balsamiq.com/wireframes) to design my site wireframes.

 ### Mobile Wireframes